proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_102.md

 Flutter provides a tool called flutter create that will be used to generate projects.
 There are a whole bunch of flags that we can use to configure the app, but for this recipe, we're going to stick to the basics:

-(Infobox): If you are curious about what's available for any Flutter command-line tool, simply type flutter <command> --help.
+> If you are curious about what's available for any Flutter command-line tool, simply type flutter <command> --help.
 In this case, it would be flutter create --help.
 This will print a list of all the available options and examples on how to use them.
+{is-info}

-1.Let's type this command to generate our first project:
+1. Let's type this command to generate our first project:
 ```
 flutter create hello_flutter
 ```